jenssegers/laravel-oauth/README.md

     )

-You can also create a `config/oauth.php` file that contains your configuration.
+**Optional:** You can also create a `config/oauth.php` file for your consumer configuration.
 When the library is loaded for the first time, it will check if that file is present or not.

 Usage
 -----